 Payment orchestration is the handling of everything required for a payment throughout its lifecycle with all of the steps and providers involved.

-As such, payment orchestration involves many details that vary by region, bank, processor, types of transactions (ex: one-time purchases and recurring purchases require different information and processing) and so on.
-All of these moving parts and pieces, along with advancing technology and ecommerce trends, come with possible risks that can threaten successful payment processing.
+Payment orchestration involves many details that vary by region, bank, processor, types of transactions (ex: one-time purchases and recurring purchases require different information and processing) and so on.
+All these moving parts and pieces, along with advancing technology and ecommerce trends, come with possible risks that can threaten successful payment processing.

-It’s crucial for online business owners to be aware of the common reasons payments fail within the payment orchestration process, so they can know what needs to be improved:
+It’s crucial for online business owners to be aware of the common reasons payments fail within the payment orchestration process, so they can better understand what needs to be improved:

 When it comes to payment failures, consumers and businesses often assume that the payment gateway is at fault.
 However, transactions can be declined for a number of reasons that involve the consumer.
 Some of the most common reasons include:

-Now that you know some of the common reasons payments fail, you can prepare to reduce the number of failed transactions and consequently increase sales and customer satisfaction.
+Now that you know some of the common reasons payments fail, you can take steps to prevent failed payments from occurring.

-You can begin to mitigate payment failures by assessing challenges and implementing solutions within two major categories: front-end consumer experience and back-end payment processing.
+Below, we offer an approach to reducing failed payments by assessing challenges and implementing solutions within two major categories: front-end consumer experience and back-end payment processing.

 Front-end consumer experience